Home โ€บ Destinations โ€บ Europe โ€บ Greece

 Do you know why the area is known as Little Venice?

 After the day spent at the beautiful Alefkandra Beach, you can take a seat at some of the many seaside cafes, bars and taverns.
-It is the perfect place to drink a cocktail or glass of local wine and enjoy the incredible sunset view.
+They are the perfect place to enjoy a cocktail or glass of local wine and take in the incredible sunset view.

 5. Explore the Island of Delos